Bank-Builder/ss-tool/README.md

-    -c, --cleanup   removes all git cloned sub-directories & docker db when done -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 -p, --push-git  push to GitHub, default behaviour creates branch but does not push --help      display this help and exit
+    -c, --cleanup   removes all git cloned sub-directories & docker db when done -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 -p, --push-git  push to GitHub, default behaviour creates branch but does not push -t, --token     the [authorization token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to use when pulling from a git repo
+        --help      display this help and exit
         --version   display version and exit

   EXAMPLE(s):
-      ss-tool --cleanup -g 243
+      ss-tool --cleanup -g 243 -t $GITHUB_TOKEN
-           will remove all git cloned repositories & docker db when done and add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes
+           will use the [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to clone the repositories then it remove all git cloned repositories & docker db when done and add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes

       ss-tool.conf: